 Paul Nelson, an alumnus of Belmont University, has enjoyed an extensive career as one of the world’s premiere improvisational cellists.
 He brilliantly combines traditional, classical technique with a unique, modern sensibility.

 As a soloist, he has performed on national TV shows such as The Talk and The Tonight Show and has been one of the few cellists featured on the Grand Ole Opry.
-In addition to touring with Steve Green on his 2004 Woven in Time tour, he has shared the stage with Alison Krauss, Gretchen Wilson, Michael W. Smith, Andrew Greer, Ron Block, Jill Phillips, Fernando Ortega, Sean Watkins, Ashley Cleveland, Phil Keaggy, Keith and Kristyn Getty, Mark Slaughter, Twila Paris, FFH, By the Tree, Andrew Peterson, Pocket Full of Rocks, Lorrie Morgan and many others.
-In the past few years, he has frequently been seen touring with Nichole Nordeman.
+In addition to touring with Steve Green on his 2004 Woven in Time tour, he has shared the stage with countless artists including Little Big Town, Kacey Musgraves, Charles Kelley (of Lady Antebellum), the Katinas, Alison Krauss, Gretchen Wilson, Michael W. Smith, Andrew Greer, Ron Block, Jill Phillips, Fernando Ortega, Sean Watkins, Ashley Cleveland, Phil Keaggy, Keith and Kristyn Getty, Mark Slaughter, Twila Paris, FFH, By the Tree, Andrew Peterson, Pocket Full of Rocks, Lorrie Morgan and many others.

 Paul is passionate about music education and the future generations of string players.
 One of his gifts is being able to “pull out the inner voice” of string players that have never previously been able to improvise.
 His easy-to-understand methods and encouraging personality have made him a student favorite clinician for institutions such as Belmont University, Interlochen Arts Academy, Western Kentucky University and The Webb School.